tjx711/noncoding-recurrence/README.md

 <p>
 <b>Remaining work:</b>
 <ul>
 <li> Add more features.
-Some considerations: 1) introduce more specific Transcription Factors; 2) the distance to the oncogenes/tumor-suppressor genes; 3) the DNA shape/histone info; 4)etc..</li>
+Some considerations: 1) introduce more specific Transcription Factors; 2) the distance to the oncogenes/tumor-suppressor genes; 3) the DNA shape/histone info; 4) chromosome length; 5) etc..</li>
+<li> Binary classfication problem.
+The challenge is to construct balanced training set which is consist of the positive cases (true noncoding mutation drivers) and the negative cases (validated passenger mutations). </li>
+<li> Focus on specific categories of cancer types.
+Considering overall cancer types together may be more difficult due to high heterogeneity of different tumor samples in different cancer types. </li>
 </ul>
 </p>